-We have seen the amazing fact of forgiveness, cleansing, justification, adoption and (immediate) sanctification in Christ, with the new liberty, identity and security these bring.
+Yes, we've seen the amazing fact of forgiveness, cleansing, justification, adoption and (immediate) sanctification in Christ, with the new liberty, identity and serenity these bring.
 But now we are to see that the Spirit imparts to God's regenerate children the full and joyous outworking of these gifts.
-He gives them a NEW CAPACITY to fulfill the high human calling they have been liberated into, in the Son!
+He gives them a NEW CAPACITY to fulfill the 'high human calling' they have been liberated into in the Son!